gvwilson/sdxpy/en/src/templating/index.md

 The problem is that "making sense" depends on who we are.
-When we use a low-level language, we incur the [%i "cognitive load" %]cognitive load[%/i%] of assembling micro-steps into something more meaningful.
+When we use a low-level language, we incur the [%i "cognitive load" %][%g cognitive_load "cognitive load" %][%/i%] of assembling micro-steps into something more meaningful.
 When we use a high-level language, on the other hand, we incur a similar load translating functions of functions of functions